Onset of symmetry breaking by the functional RG method: Numerical solution

-The degeneracy of the blocked action, treated within the local potential approximation requires the potential $V^\mr{deg}_k(\Phi)=-k^2\Phi/2$.
-The dimensionless measure of this degeneracy $1+\tilde g_2$, plotted in Fig. \ref{wh_deg_V2}, shows clearly that the dressing, provided by particles with wave vector $k=k_\mr{IR}\approx0.73$ makes the vacuum energy almost degenerate in an interval of $\Phi$ for the bare parameters chosen in this case.
-Such a realization of the dynamical Maxwell-cut is the key to identify the driving force of spontaneous symmetry breaking.
+This feature can be found at finite scale, too.
+Note that the action $S_k[\phi]$ is used for the modes with scale $[k-\Delta k,k]$ only in the Wegner-Houghton scheme therefore the bare potential captures the effective couplings of this local scale window.
+The curvature and the fourth derivative of the bare potential, plotted in Figs. \ref{wh_deg_V2} for the least few values of the cutoff before the program crashes show that the bare action becomes highly degenerate.
+This requires the potential $V^\mr{deg}_k(\Phi)=-k^2\Phi/2$ within the local potential approximation.
+Such a drastic change of the potential indicates a strong dressing provided by particles with wave vector $k=k_{cr}\approx0.73$ which make the energy almost degenerate in an interval of $\Phi$ and install a dynamical Maxwell-cut.
 We have a qualitatively similar degenerate plateau, bounded by an almost discontinuous jump when we consider the potential as the function of $\Phi^2$, a variable which is proportional to the condensate density.
 The derivative of this function, $dV(\Phi^2)/d\Phi^2$, is proportional to the binding energy.
-Thus spontaneous symmetry breaking is driven by the degeneracy of the vacuum energy in the condensate density already at finite scale.
-It is the role of an infinitesimal external source to stabilize the condensate density at one of the end points of the degeneracy and to select a single vacuum.
-This scenario is further supported by the function $g_4(\Phi)$, plotted on the right of Fig. \ref{wh_deg_V2}, showing that the strength of the two-body forces is indeed small when the vacuum is degenerate.
+Thus the suppression of the binding energy, infered from the left and the smallness of the two-body forces shown on the right in Figs. \ref{wh_deg_V2} suggest that the interactions are strongly suppressed in a dilute gas.
+As the degeneracy is approached the threshold density until the free gas behaviour is observed increases.